 We updated our default plant labels in March 2019, adding styles that use MLeaders and improving the block-based label styles.
 You may not have these updated label styles.
 To access these styles, you'll need to delete all existing default plant label blocks and slides.
 For instructions, see our Updated Plant Labels documentation.

 - Attribute Tag: Identifies each occurrence of an attribute in the drawing.The tag is what the system looks for to put in the appropriate value (e.g., for plant code and plant quantity).
 Lowercase letters are automatically changed to capitals.

 - Attribute Prompt: Specifies the prompt that appears in your drawing when you insert a block containing this attribute definition.
 If you do not enter a prompt, the attribute tag is used as a prompt.

-Note that you can use the TEXT2ATTRIB command – only available with our software – to convert text within a callout block to an attribute.
+Note that you can use our TEXT2ATTRIB tool – only available with our software – to convert text within a callout block to an attribute.
 Just type Text2Attrib in the Command line, press Enter, and select the text you'd like to convert.